The first 1000 years of the Church explained

 Persecution is when Christians were denied equality in Roman law and society.
 Some of the persecutions simply denied members of the religion political or government positions, while others gave Roman authorities permission to hunt down and kill them.

 The 2nd century saw in increase in laws against Christians.
-During the rule of emperor Trajan (AD 112-7) Christianity was outlawed, but Christians were not actively hurt.
+During the rule of emperor Trajan (AD 98-117) Christianity was considered a crime worthy of death, but he did not encourage provincial rulers to actively hunt down Christians.

 During the reign of Marcus Aurelius (AD 161-80) some Christians were publicly executed, including the famous early church leader, Polycarp.